Mission

 The mock human resources information system (HRIS) includes data for 300 active employees and 100 inactive employees.
 Human capital questions and talent management challenges can be solved using this data.
 Students gain experience in addressing recruiting, compensation, retention, and employee development.

-VITA is a nationwide organization regulated by the Internal Revenue Service (IRS) that offers free tax help to people who make less than $60,000 per year.
+VITA is a nationwide organization regulated by the Internal Revenue Service (IRS) that offers free tax help to people who make less than $67,000 per year for 2024.
 Since 2008, students, faculty, and alumni of the Fox School’s Department of Accounting have assisted low-income members of the Philadelphia community by filing their income-tax returns for free through Temple University’s VITA program.

 https://www.fox.temple.edu/faculty-research/academic-areas/accounting/professional-development#volunteer-income-tax-assistance-vita-program